The sun was shining Friday morning as I was driving from Kalamazoo to Grand Rapids.

 You're chasing after air

-Come plant your feet and hold on tight
+come plant your feet and hold on tight

-The world will think it's fair
+the world will think it's fair

 Said the moth, it might be fair

-And thanks for your concern
+and thanks for your concern

-You sit and hope and may grow fat
+you sit and hope and may grow fat

-I fly toward what I yearn
+I'll fly toward what I yearn

 Thursday, January 19, 2012